 The Food Marketing Workgroup

-BMSG and the Center for Science in the Public Interest (CSPI) coordinate the Food Marketing Workgroup, a network of more than 200 organizations and academic experts in the U.S. who are concerned about the proliferation of marketing of unhealthful foods and beverages that targets children and adolescents.
+BMSG and the Center for Science in the Public Interest (CSPI) coordinated the Food Marketing Workgroup, a network of more than 200 organizations and academic experts in the U.S. who are concerned about the proliferation of marketing of unhealthful foods and beverages that targets children and adolescents.

 Food Marketing Workgroup website